BabyCenter: Websites

 BabyCenter content for each country- or region-specific site is written by an editorial team based in that country or region.
 Medical and health content for each site is reviewed by a medical advisory board based there and adheres to that country or region's medical standards.
 For example, the U.S. site works with and follows the recommendations of such U.S. medical authorities as the American Academy of Pediatrics, the American Congress of Obstetrics & Gynecology and the Society for Maternal-Fetal Medicine.

-Content and features for BabyCentre UK and for BabyCenter in Canada, Australia, Brazil, India, Germany, and the Arabian Peninsula are managed by Thrive, a specialist health and behavior change communications agency.
+BabyCenter regularly conducts research and provides thought leadership on pregnancy and parenting topics, popularly cited by major media outlets including The Wall Street Journal, Forbes, The Washington Post, BuzzFeed, Insider, MarketWatch, Axios.

 Community, blogs and social

 From its earliest days, BabyCenter has had a community area that allows people to join a group of parents with children born in the same month, known as a Birth Club.
 BabyCenter launched a blog called Momformation in 2007.
 Eventually, the name was changed to BabyCenter Blog.

 In April 2021, the BabyCenter Community was identified in a research article within the journal PLOS Computational Biology as facilitating "unobstructed communication" between parents, which avoids the "strong echo chamber phenomena" that can foster and perpetuate vaccine misinformation.